Timothée Chalamet’s net worth and most expensive things he owns

 View this post on Instagram

-Chalamet owns a lavish property worth USD 11 million (INR 90 crore approx.) in Beverley Hills.
+Chalamet owns a lavish property worth USD 11 million (RM50 million approx.) in Beverley Hills.
 The actor purchased the mansion and estate from baseball star Justin Verlander and his supermodel wife Kate Upton in 2022.
 Tennis star Pete Sampras owned it previously.
 The house reportedly has a pool, spa, tennis court, multiple outdoor lounge areas, a maid’s room, and an additional room with its own entrance.

 He is also seen flaunting other horological statement pieces such as a Cartier Double-Time-Zone Tank à Vis Watch, Jaeger-LeCoultre Reverso Tribute Duoface and a Jaeger-LeCoultre Reverso on various occasions.